inside webu’s hut

 wafting in Webu’s hut

 (4) Uposata Day.
 An aggressive boy causes his young companion to cry.
 An elderly woman smokes a cheroot as she comforts another child beside the lake.
 Several novices take turns sliding down an angled stack of coloured roofing iron, lifting their robes and descending with sudden shrieks.
-Sayadaw, the head monk, and other senior monks take occupancy at the head table, from which tables radiate outward to the most junior inhabitants of the monastery.
-They regard their plates with active enthusiasm.
-Layfolk serve, some lingering near Karen’s and my table, astonished at the spectacle as we pile up rice and vegetables chosen from the numerous dishes that crowd our special round table.
+Sayadaw, the head monk, and other senior monks occupy the head table, other tables radiating outward, occupied by guests and the monastery’s junior occupants.
+The novices regard their plates with unchecked enthusiasm.
+Layfolk serve, some lingering near Karen’s and my table, astonished as we pile rice and vegetables, chosen from numerous dishes spread across our special round table, in what must seem to them great piles.

-The bhikkunis, who have spent the night in food preparation with rudimentary equipment, sit as a group near the entrance door, their faces radiant.
-Outside the doorway,
+The bhikkunis, having all night prepared food using only rudimentary equipment, gather near the entrance door, their faces strangely radiant.
+Outside the doorway, movement:

 scampers along the cable:

-It leaps from the slung cable onto a nearby tree, a good two metres away.
-A meditator’s dexterity!
+It leaps from the sagging cable onto a nearby tree, two metres away.
+A meditator dexterity!

-At the family compound of Aum Pyee, two households of three generations, we are seated and offered fruit and bread, a sweet local tea that’s delicious and refreshing.
-White bullocks, mother with calf, dogs, pigs, heaps of cut rice (waiting to be threshed and sold or stored indoors for family use), assorted trees, a range of accommodations including a new brick house occupied by an older brother his wife and their two children, conspicuously shy, aged 7 and 12.
+Later, at the family compound of Aum Pyee, two households of three generations are gathered to meet us, offering fruit and bread, a sweet local tea.
+White bullocks, mother with calf, dogs, pigs, mounds of cut rice (waiting to be threshed and sold or stored indoors for family use), various trees, several buildings including a new brick house occupied by an older brother, his wife, and two children aged 7 and 12, conspicuously shy .

 the body

-On board a bullock cart, with a bamboo floor and encasing rail, we join a mother driver with her small child and infant, whose eyes peek ruefully from under the safety of their sibling’s arm to scrutinise these pale strangers.
-The lumbering white bullocks are struck, repeatedly, with a switch the mother wields, until a final hard pull on the reins brings everything to an abrupt halt.
-We disembark, jumbled, sore, rubbing our bottoms… after less than 500 metres travelled!
+On board a bullock cart, with a bamboo floor and encasing metal rail, we catch a ride with a mother, her young child and an infant, whose eyes peek from under the safety of their sibling’s arm, intently scrutinising these pale strangers.
+With a switch the mother wields, the lumbering white bullocks are struck repeatedly, until a final jerk on the reins brings everything to an abrupt halt.
+Sore, clutching our tender buttocks, we disembark… less than 500 metres along the road!

-[5] We sit for a couple of hours, engrossed, until the patipatti gong is struck, a thick hollowed wood sound, followed by a metal clang, then another.
-Across the road the pariyatti bell strikes three times.
-Dogs bark howl whimper—their lunchtime too!
+[5] We sit for a couple of hours, quietly, until the patipatti gong is struck, a thickened hollow wood sound, followed by a distant metal clang, then another.
+Across the road the pariyatti bell strikes three more times.
+Dogs bark, howl, whimper — it’s their lunchtime too!

 clamouring birds